 I welcome your comments and I will do my best to respond by email.
-If you are having any technical difficulties with my website or if you find any typos, likewise inform me via email.
+If you are having any technical difficulties with my website or if you find any typos, likewise inform me via email (firstname.lastname@example.org).

-In over 35 years of doing psychotherapy with adolescents and young adults in the frum community, I have shared in the pain of many patients and their families.
+In over 40 years of doing psychotherapy with adolescents and adults in the frum community, I have shared in the trials and triumphs of many patients and their families.

-From these experiences and with a great deal of Seyayta Deshmaya I have developed insights into the way emotional disorders are most often manifested in the frum community.
-I am sharing these insights with the hope that this will increase the level of understanding of emotional disorders among sufferers and their families.
-More importantly, I hope that these insights will lead to prevention.
+From these experiences and with a great deal of seyayta deshmaya I have developed insights into the way emotional disorders are most often manifested in the frum community.
+I am sharing these insights with the hope that this will increase the level of understanding of emotional distress among sufferers and their families.
+More importantly, I hope that these insights will lead to improved prevention.

 I will try to demonstrate that, in fact, there is a great deal parents can do to prevent emotional and behavioral disorders in their children.
 This should make parents feel empowered.
 Unfortunately, some parents see this as “being blamed” and they therefore feel compelled to reject the notion that they have anything to do with their children’s emotional difficulties.
 While this may help them avoid feelings of guilt it also strips them of their powerful influence to prevent and repair their children’s emotional distress.

 A wise mother once told me that she hopes that her son’s emotional disorder is the result of her mistakes.
 This way there is hope that she can help him by correcting her mistakes.
-She rather be at fault with a course of action than be blameless with no hope for a cure.
+She’d rather be “at fault” with a course of action than be blameless with no hope for recovery.